Government, Congress face-off on Covid vaccination | Politics

 The country had launched the Covid vaccination drive on January 16 and set a target to achieve 100 per cent vaccination for the first dose by December 31.

-As on Monday afternoon, the country had administered 142.31 crore doses of Covid vaccines, with nearly 84 crore beneficiaries receiving the first dose and over 58 crore receiving both the jabs.
+As on Monday night, the country had administered 142.47 crore doses of Covid vaccines, with nearly 84 crore beneficiaries receiving the first dose and over 58.5 crore receiving both the jabs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)